ivan-aksamentov/openapi-mass-generator/README.md

 for the same spec (or both).

 It is especially handy if you develop microservices based on OpenAPI or Swagger.
-This tool will allow you to generate all the API stubs with a single command your build config file (e.g. package.json) or at least a single entry per service.
+This tool will allow you to generate all the API stubs with a single command in your build config file (e.g. package.json scripts) or at least a single entry per service.

 Because `.openapi-generator.config.js` is a javascript file, you can use environment variables and any other configuration logic.
-No longer you need a bunch of confusing hardcoded filenames in the scripts section of package.json.
+This spares the scripts section of your package.json from a bunch of confusing hardcoded filenames.

 ## How to use